pateldeev/cs480Patel/PA8/README.md

 ./PA08
 ```

+## General Comments
+This project impliments a basic version of collisions as required.

 ## Keyboard Controls
 IMPORTANT: For controls to work as intended, ensure the main window (not menu window) is selected. <br>
 * Keyboard controls